nextflow-io/nextflow/docs/operator.md

 [3, ciao]
 ```

-A second version of the `combine` operator allows you to combine between them those items that share a common
+A second version of the `combine` operator allows you to combine items that share a common
 matching key.
-The index of the key element is specified by using the `by` parameter (the index is zero-based,
+The index of the key element is specified by using the `by` parameter (zero-based index,
-multiple indexes can be specified with list a integers).
+multiple indices can be specified as a list of integers).
 For example:

 ```groovy
 left = Channel.of(['A', 1], ['B', 2], ['A', 3])